 • New Tredegar is within the Caerphilly Objective 1 area.
 The West Wales and the Valleys region qualify for Objective 1 because they are defined as requiring maximum levels of European aid.
 The Programme is divided into 7 Priorities, which then addresses a number of different Measures within the Priorities for example Priority 3 is on Community Economic Regeneration and aims to combat social exclusion by targeting local, community based action on the most deprived communities to increase skills and employability, provide greater access to more diverse opportunities and to improve conditions for business.

-New Tredegar is in the Rhymney Valley in South Wales.
+Description of project - background New Tredegar is in the Rhymney Valley in South Wales.
 During the late nineteenth century opencast mining was followed by deep mining in the area.
 Housing, commerce and transportation facilities were constructed to service workers.
 However, closure of the collieries in the second half of the twentieth century has seen New Tredegar and the surrounding area become neglected with those seeking employment moving out of the area.

 The area is the 9th most deprived ward (a geographical area, made up of towns and villages that has its own elected political representative) in Wales and the most deprived in Caerphilly County Borough Council (CCBC).
 This has resulted in social deprivation and associated health problems and little economic investment over many years.